-Montana is home to seven Indian reservations and the state-recognized Little Shell Tribe of Chippewa Indians, all rich strongholds of American Indian heritage and places where tradition is revered, landscapes are sacred and annual gatherings offer glimpses into the way of life of the Indian people.
+Montana is home to seven Indian reservations and the federally recognized Little Shell Tribe of Chippewa Indians, all rich strongholds of American Indian heritage and places where tradition is revered, landscapes are sacred and annual gatherings offer glimpses into the way of life of the Indian people.

 This cultural heritage is a rich, colorful tapestry of art, music, dance, storytelling, industry and leisure.
 Time-honored traditions like pow wows honor the spirit of the American Indian while telling an imperative story that dates back generations.
 Within Glacier Country, you'll find the Confederated Salish and Kootenai Tribes of the Flathead Reservation and the Blackfeet Tribe of the Blackfeet Reservation.

 For more information about the regions, funding, and other such resources visit marketmt.com.

 Discover some of the West’s best highways, scenic byways, backroads and small towns on a motorcycle trip through Glacier Country, Yellowstone Country and Southwest Montana.
 Get a free motorcycle guide.

 For thousands of years, the Blackfeet have occupied the Rocky Mountain region.
 Originally nomads following the buffalo migration, the Blackfeet are made up of four bands—North Piegan, South Piegan, Blood and Siksika, though members of the Blackfeet Nation in the U.S. primarily descend from the South Piegan.
 The Blackfeet people honor the land and utilize it for cultural and spiritual purposes.

 The Blackfeet Nation has two major events that display the tribe's native traditions and customs.
 North American Indian Days—held every year during the second week of July—is one of the largest gatherings of North American tribes from throughout the United States and Canada.
 Festivities include a parade, traditional and fancy dancing, drumming, customary games and a rodeo.